amirmarmul/journal/_pages/about.markdown

 ---
-title: About
+title: About this site
 permalink: /about
 ---

+Hi,

-Hi, I’m Amir Marmul, a Software Engineer passionate about building digital products and solutions.
+My name is Amir Marmul, and I'm a Software Engineer passionate about building digital products and solutions.

 Always learning new skills and staying up-to-date with the latest tech trends, I use this site to share my thoughts, ideas, and experiences from the tech world.